On This Page

 Overview

 Enterprise validation has accumulated across multiple relationships.
-Zurich North America expanded their 2017 partnership across multiple business units after an 8-year relationship, and Lucid Insurance Group achieved straight-through processing with complete automation from submission intake through BindHQ policy administration.
-Convr's own survey of 200 commercial P&C decision-makers found 83% plan to adopt new AI tools but only 47% currently use technology for underwriting, the adoption gap the platform is positioned to close.
+Zurich North America expanded their 2017 partnership across multiple business units after an 8-year relationship.
+Lucid Insurance Group achieved straight-through processing with complete automation from submission intake through BindHQ policy administration.
+In February 2026, Ohio Mutual Insurance Group (OMIG) deployed all three core workbench modules to replace what OMIG described as "legacy, siloed tools," a three-module deployment that signals a consolidation play rather than a single-feature pilot.

-How Convr Processes Documents
+How Convr processes documents

 Extracted data feeds into Risk 360, which aggregates business insights from thousands of public, private, and customer-preferred data sources alongside the platform's 85+ million business record data lake.
 As Chris Healey from Zurich North America notes, this "goes far beyond data extraction" to improve "understanding of the true risk profile" through enriched exposure data, surfacing prioritized results in minutes rather than requiring manual research.

-Use Cases
+Use cases

 Insurance carriers deploy Convr's agentic AI agents to automate underwriting decisions across the submission lifecycle.
-The agents operate on pre-built templates covering the four primary decision points, referral, declination, financial analysis, and underwriting authority, without requiring custom prompt engineering for each carrier's workflow.
+The agents operate on pre-built templates covering four primary decision points: referral, declination, financial analysis, and underwriting authority, without requiring custom prompt engineering for each carrier's workflow.
 Zurich North America's expanded deployment across multiple business units, beginning with automobile lines, illustrates how carriers scale from a single line of business to enterprise-wide adoption.

-Lucid Insurance Group achieved complete straight-through processing from submission intake through BindHQ policy administration, full automation with no manual handoffs between systems.
+Lucid Insurance Group achieved complete STP from submission intake through BindHQ policy administration, full automation with no manual handoffs between systems.
 This deployment serves as Convr's reference architecture for carriers and MGAs targeting end-to-end automation rather than point-solution efficiency gains.
 Indico Data and SortSpoke address adjacent insurance submission automation use cases and offer a useful comparison point for evaluators assessing the competitive landscape in commercial P&C. Cytora takes a comparable approach to commercial insurance submission digitization and underwriting automation, making it another relevant reference for evaluators comparing purpose-built insurance IDP platforms.

-Technical Specifications
+Technical specifications

 Feature Specification

-Autonomous Agents Referral, declination, financial analyst, underwriting authority
+Autonomous agents Referral, declination, financial analyst, underwriting authority

-Document Types ACORDs, loss runs, SOVs, schedules, financial statements, broker forms
+Document types ACORDs, loss runs, SOVs, schedules, financial statements, broker forms

-Processing Speed ~30 seconds vs hours manual
+Processing speed ~30 seconds vs hours manual

 Workflow Straight-through processing with autonomous decision-making

-Output Format JSON via commercial P&C ontology engine
+Output format JSON via commercial P&C ontology engine

-Efficiency Claim 70% reduction in submission-through-quote time (vendor self-reported, unverified)
+Efficiency claim 70% reduction in submission-through-quote time (vendor self-reported, unverified)

 Resources